0x1776/morpheus/README.md

     target browser traffic to another ip address (domain) and also gives you the ability to build compile your filter from scratch and lunch it through morpheus framework.

-    "filters can be extended using browser languages like: javascript,css,flash,etc"...
+> filters can be extended using browser languages like: javascript,css,flash,etc"...
 ![morpheus v1.2-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-css.png)

 # Framework limitations